Sun as well as showers: the case for the dual-purpose umbrella

 Photo prints on umbrellas are a fun and eye-catching design trend that can create a strong visual impact.
 Whether you choose to display stunning landscape images, team photos, or product shots, photo prints on umbrellas are a creative way to showcase your brand’s personality.
 They can be particularly effective for businesses in the tourism, fashion, or photography industries.

 Photo prints add a unique and personal touch to your corporate umbrellas, and they’re bound to catch people’s attention.
+For family-oriented campaigns or school events, consider offering child-size umbrellas featuring the same vibrant designs—kids love them, and parents remember the brand that kept little ones dry.
 They can also be used to tell a story about your company or promote specific products or services.
 Furthermore, the vibrant colours and high-resolution prints on the canopy can make your umbrella an instant conversation starter.

 4. UV Printing